cipheras/gohelper/README.md

 ## To Do
 - [x] Colored text on console for linux
 - [ ] Colored text on cmd for windows
+- [ ] Add more text and background colors

 ## License
 **gohelper** is made by **@cipheras** and is released under the terms of the &nbsp;![GitHub License](https://img.shields.io/github/license/cipheras/gohelper)